lockss/lockss-rtd-manual/docs/upgrading/index.rst

    ..
 COMMENT LATESTVERSION

-    FIXME (this section is likely different for beta1)

-   If it takes more than a few seconds for ``upgrade-to-alpha6`` above to run, the reindexing of all previously archived content which occurs the first time you start 2.0-alpha6 after upgrading from 2.0-alpha5 may take prohibitively long.
-This performance issue will be addressed in the next release.
+   If it takes more than a few seconds for ``upgrade-to-alpha7`` above to run, the reindexing of all previously archived content which occurs the first time you start 2.0-alpha6 after upgrading from 2.0-alpha5 may take prohibitively long.
+This performance issue will be addressed in a later release.
 If you do not need the previously stored content during alpha testing, you could delete it and skip this reindexing step; see :doc:`/sysadmin/resetting`.

 ----